The Legal Discourse

 (Mich Kabay, director of education, NCSA, NCSA News, June 1996, qtd. in Phrack 48)

 The law enforcement discourse simply argues that there are people who are causing financial loss to corporations and that their activity should be viewed as criminal.
 Some people are using hacker-knowledge to defraud credit card companies (Ex. infamous hacker/phreak Kevin Mitnick was convicted for stealing 20,000 credit card numbers), long distance companies, banks, and plant viruses or otherwise damage a company’s computer system.
 1For a company that does not know who is accessing its network and cannot tell their intention, it makes sense to lump all hackers together and depict them as criminals.
+Of course computer security companies who benefit from over-playing the hacker threat, are not helping to calm corporate fears:

 With this kind of rhetoric aimed at hackers it is not surprising that Judge Stanton said the following while handing down an exemplary one year (and three years probation) sentence to hacker Phiber Obtik: "The defendant...stands as a symbol here today...
 Hacking crimes constitute a real threat to the expanding information highway" (qtd. in Dibbel 1994).